-Ph.D., Texas Tech University
+- Ph.D., Texas Tech University

-B.M., M.M., Texas State University
+- B.M., M.M., Texas State University

-Music theory and composition
+- Music theory and composition

-Dr. Emmons is a native of San Antonio, Texas.
-He attended Texas State University - San Marcos, where he studied composition with Mark Dal Porto and Russell Riepe, earning the B.M. and M.M.
+Dr. Emmons attended Texas State University, where he studied composition with Russell Riepe and Mark Dal Porto, and earned the B.M. and M.M. degrees.
 He received the Ph.D. from Texas Tech University, where he studied composition with Mary Jeanne van Appledorn.